16 Signs Of Emotionally Abusive Relationship And Tips To Handle

 1. Children are an impediment: Separation of any sort becomes difficult when children are involved.
 The victim might not be in a position to support the children financially, or feel guilty of separating the children from their parents.
 It could also be that the children are too young.

 1. Feeling abuse is normal: The person feels that being abused is normal as they might have themselves grown up in an environment where one their parents abused the other.
 With limited emotional skills, children do get confusing and mixed messages, and they are likely to carry the confusion to their adulthood.
-They might end up choosing someone who repeats the complicated emotional dynamics.
+Children of emotionally abusive parents might end up choosing someone who repeats the complicated emotional dynamics.

 Do not tolerate any kind of abuse by your partner